Deadline: December 15

 **Onsite courses may be offered depending on location enrollment.

 Being good at your job isn’t just about how much you know or what you’re best at; it’s also about how you think.
 Can you accurately analyze the situations around you?
 Are you able to develop innovative solutions to problems?
 As the world becomes more technologically advanced, the demand for professionals with critical thinking skills has grown along with it.
-OU Extended Campus Bachelor of Arts with a Major in Integrative Studies program focuses on helping you grow as a person—not just a professional—and gives you invaluable job skills in the process.
+The OU College of Professional and Continuing Studies Bachelor of Arts with a Major in Integrative Studies program focuses on helping you grow as a person—not just a professional—and gives you invaluable job skills in the process.

 The Bachelor of Arts with a Major in Integrative Studies is a fast-paced, accelerated program designed to accommodate working adults.
 When you are admitted into the program, you will be assigned an advisor who creates an individualized graduation plan.
 This plan will help organize and identify the courses you need for your degree.